What is Leadership Style in Management?

 Coach-Style Leadership

 Rather than requiring all staff to rely on the same abilities and priorities, this leader might form a team where each individual has a particular experience or ability set.
-In the long term, this chief is concerned with developing solid teams that can collaborate successfully and respect each other’s unique abilities.
+In the long term, this chief is concerned with developing solid teams that collaborate successfully and respect each other’s unique abilities.